NHERI-SimCenter/SimCenterAI_Workshop2021/docs/_sources/source/syllabus.rst.txt

 	assignment of watching the videos before we meet.

 .. warning::
-    To run Exercise 4 in day 1, you need to get a Google Maps API key before the class.
+    To run Exercise 4 on day 1, you need to get a Google Maps API key before the class.
 Follow this instruction: "Using API Keys" in `this link <https://developers.google.com/maps/documentation/embed/get-api-key>`_.